Aquib56/Data-Structures-and-Algorithms/README.md

 # DSA
-All of my solved DSA problems from diffrent coding platforms(leetcode and geekforgeeks)
+All of my solved DSA problems from different coding platforms(leetcode and geekforgeeks)